Mirrors (Blue Öyster Cult album)

-Mirrors is the sixth studio album by American hard rock band Blue Öyster Cult, released on June 19, 1979.
+Mirrors is the sixth studio album by American rock band Blue Öyster Cult, released on June 19, 1979.
 It was the first BÖC album not produced by long-time producer and manager Sandy Pearlman, instead being produced by Tom Werman.

 Background

 After the success of 1976's Platinum Agents of Fortune, 1977's Gold Spectres and 1978's Platinum live effort Some Enchanted Evening, the fact that Mirrors struggled to reach Gold status disappointed band and label alike.
 According to interviews with the band and production staff, the intent for this album was to make a high-charting record with glossy production; however, the backlash from this attempt led to the band's future pairing with Martin Birch and an attempt to return to a darker sound.

 Artwork

 The album front cover image is a photorealistic painting by Loren Salazar, of a side-view mirror.
 The album’s inner sleeve is an image from the house of mirrors scene in ‘’The Lady From Shanghai’’.